 • pinch of salt

-• 3 large egg yolks (you can increase to 4 or 5 egg yolks if you want more of a custard flavor)
+• 3 large egg yolks, increase to 4 or 5 egg yolks if you want more of a custard flavor

 Instructions

-• Prep: At least 12 hours (preferably 24 hours) before churning your ice cream, put the bowl of your ice cream maker in the freezer.
+1. At least 12 hours (preferably 24 hours) before churning the ice cream, put the bowl of the ice cream maker into the freezer.

-• Heat the Milk & Cream: In a saucepan over medium heat, combine the heavy cream, milk, vanilla, and salt.
+1. In a saucepan over medium heat, combine the heavy cream (470 grams/ 2 cups), milk (227 grams/ 1 cup), vanilla bean paste or extract (2 teaspoons), and salt (one pinch).
 Bring the mixture just under a boil.

-• Whisk the Egg Yolks/Sugar: While the milk/cream mixture is heating, whisk together the egg yolks and sugar until lighter in color and the mixture is double in volume.
+2. While the milk/cream mixture is heating, whisk together the egg yolks (3 large) and granulated sugar (100 grams/ ½ cup) until lighter in color and the mixture is double in volume.

-• Temper the Egg Yolks: Slowly stream about 1/4th of the milk/cream mixture into the egg yolks while whisking continuously.
-This will bring the egg temperature up slowly without cooking it.
+3. Slowly stream about a quarter of the hot milk/cream mixture into the egg mixture while whisking continuously.
+This will bring up the temperature of the egg mixture without cooking it.

-• Heat the Custard Base: Pour the egg yolks into the milk/cream mixture and heat until slightly thickened over low heat.
-Stir continuously and check the thickness by coating the back of a spoon and drawing a line through the cream.
+4. Pour the egg mixture into the milk/cream mixture and heat until slightly thickened over low heat.
+Stir continuously and check the thickness by coating the back of a spoon and drawing a line with your finger through the cream.
 If the cream stays separated then it is ready.
-You want it to be about 170 F (77 C).
-If it comes to a boil it has gone too far!
+You want it to be about 170°F/76°C. If it comes to a boil, it has gone too far!

-• Churn: Place the frozen ice cream maker bowl in place and turn the machine on.
+1. Place the frozen ice cream maker bowl in place and turn the machine on.
 Pour the chilled ice cream base into the ice cream maker and churn it for about 20 minutes until it becomes soft serve consistency.
-Once the mixture is starting to thicken you can add chocolate chunks, nuts, or other mix-ins.
-I like to swirl sauces and jams into the mixture, by hand if I am adding them, after the mixture has churned.
+Once the mixture is starting to thicken you can add chocolate chunks, nuts, and other solid mix-ins.
+I like to swirl sauces and jams into the mixture by hand, if using, after the mixture has churned.

 Notes